jduarte/immortus/README.md

   - [ ] `beforeSend`, `afterEnqueue`, `completed` callbacks  function arguments defenition
     - [ ] Will it be able for `completed` to have a flag `success` or not?
 How should this work if possible?
 - [ ] Rewrite what render_immortus(job) does under the hood in the README
+- [ ] Setup testing environment to work with different Ruby versions and Rails versions
+- [ ] How `Immortus.perform` and `Immortus.verify` handle if AJAX requests returns an error ( 404/500/etc )
+- [ ] ImmortusController#verify seems to be duplicating info with `completed` and `success` in the response JSON
+- [ ] Use a consistent specs/tests syntax

 1.0